Anonyfox/node-webkit-hipster-seed/README.md

 and you'll have your final application folders located in `/dist` for each major operating system.
 When performing this task the first time, it'll take several minutes to download the necessary node-webkit binaries per target system.

-*so far only tested on OSX.
+*So far only tested on OSX and Windows 7.
 The application icon and several minor features still require some work, have a look at [grunt-node-webkit-builder](https://github.com/mllrsohn/grunt-node-webkit-builder) if you want to give a helping hand.*

 #So, what is this?